akhodakivskiy/VimFx/documentation/questions-and-answers.md

 [Ignore keyboard layout]: options.md#ignore-keyboard-layout

+## How do I change the font size of hint markers?

+Head over to the [Styling] documentation to learn how to do that.

+[Styling]: styling.md

 ## Going back/forward doesn’t work!

 Pressing `H` is like hitting the back button.
 Use `L` for the forward button.